gofiber/fiber/docs/api/middleware/csrf.md

 The `TrustedOrigins` option is used to specify a list of trusted origins for unsafe requests.
 This is useful when you want to allow requests from other origins.
 This supports matching subdomains at any level.
 This means you can use a value like `"https://*.example.com"` to allow any subdomain of `example.com` to submit requests, including multiple subdomain levels such as `"https://sub.sub.example.com"`.

+To ensure that the provided `TrustedOrigins` origins are correctly formatted, this middleware validates and normalizes them.
+It checks for valid schemes, i.e., HTTP or HTTPS, and it will automatically remove trailing slashes.
+If the provided origin is invalid, the middleware will panic.

 #### Example with Explicit Origins

 In the following example, the CSRF middleware will allow requests from `trusted.example.com`, in addition to the current host.